xcart/xc5-manual/en/modules/canada_post/getting_started_with_canada_post.md

     ![]({{site.baseurl}}/attachments/7505231/7602685.png?effects=drop-shadow)

 4. Configure the Canada Post module by adjusting the settings on the Canada Post settings page.
 See the section {% link "Configuring the Canada Post module" ref_XsHLxUwv %} for more information.
-5. While still in the Shipping section of your store's Admin area, select the **Methods** tab, then go to the <u>Canada Post</u> subsection:
+5. While still in the Shipping section of your store's Admin area, select the **Methods** tab, then go to the Canada Post subsection:
     ![]({{site.baseurl}}/attachments/7505231/7602676.png?effects=drop-shadow)
     This opens a list of supported Canada Post shipping methods:
     ![]({{site.baseurl}}/attachments/7505231/7602677.png?effects=drop-shadow)